 Note

-17. After the second data synchronization task is configured, wait until both tasks enter the Running state.
-The two-way data synchronization tasks are configured.
+15. After the data synchronization task in the reverse direction is configured, wait until both tasks enter the Running state.
+Two-way data synchronization is configured.